zhen-jenlee-li/zhen-jenlee-li.github.io/_pages/about.md

 * 2016 - 2020: Research Assistant
   * Colorado School of Mines / University of Texas at Arlinton
   * Supervision: Kathleen M. Smits
-* June 2019 - August 2019: Visiting Scholar
-  * Forschungszentrum Jülich GmbH
-  * Conducted field experiments to study the effect of the roughness on soil evaporation
-  * Supervisor: Dr. Jan Vanderborght